View source: R/cognitoidentityprovider_operations.R

 ExplicitAuthFlows |

 The authentication flows that you want your user pool client to support.
 For each app client in your user pool, you can sign in your users with any combination of one or more flows, including with a user name and Secure Remote Password (SRP), a user name and password, or a custom authentication process that you define with Lambda functions.
-If you don't specify a value for Valid values include:
+If you don't specify a value for The values for authentication flow options include the following.

 In some environments, you will see the values |